 - Make sure to use vegan baking sticks instead of butter.

-- Only use pure vanilla extract to ensure it’s gluten free and vegan.
+- Only use pure vanilla extract that's made in a gluten free and vegan facility.

 How to Make Chocolate Fudge Frosting

-Here are the step by step instructions to make this frosting!
+Here are the step by step instructions to make this decadent fudge frosting!

-Step 3: Add in the Remaining Ingredients Half at a Time
+Step 2: Add in the Ingredients Half at a Time

-With the mixer on low speed, slowly add in half the confectioners’ sugar, half the mixed cocoa powders and half the water.
+With the mixer on low speed, slowly add in half the confectioners’ sugar, half the cocoa powders, 2 tablespoons vanilla and half the water.
 Beat until combined.

-Add in the second half of the dry ingredients and beat until combined again.
+Add in the rest of the sugar, cocoa powder and vanilla and beat until combined again.

-If the frosting is too dry, add in the rest of the water...a little at a time until you get the desired consistency.
+If the frosting is too thick and dry, slowly add in the rest of the water...a little at a time until you get the desired consistency.
 You may not need it all.

 Recipe FAQs